 Social isolation can lead to a myriad of physical and mental health problems.
 It increases the risk of depression and disease, and can negatively impact mortality.

 Yoga can be done alone every day.
 For some, it’s a way to meditate and feel more in tune with the mind and body.
 But, yoga can also be very communal.
 For seniors, taking a yoga class at a local gym, rec center, or senior center can offer a wonderful way to connect with other like-minded individuals who are taking their health seriously.
 Even taking yoga classes online can help you to feel more connected with other people and reduce the effects of social isolation.

 If you’re a caregiver of a senior, consider offering to do yoga with them.
 It might take a while for both of you to get comfortable, especially if you’ve never tried it before.
 But, you’ll quickly find it’s something you look forward to sharing.

-It’s hard to convey all of the enriching effects of yoga for seniors in one article.
-Yoga is something that should be experienced to truly understand the benefits.
-Whether you’re trying to stay healthy as you age or you know a senior who could benefit from these effects, the best part about yoga is that it’s never too late to get started!
+It’s hard to convey all of the enriching effects of yoga for seniors.
+Yoga is something that everyone should experience to truly understand its benefits.
+Whether you’re trying to stay healthy as you age or you know a senior who could benefit from these effects, the best part about yoga is that it’s never too late to get started.

 Book your personal yoga retreat with Sewall House in Island Falls, Maine, USA.
 We’ll get you started, or keep you going, in the right direction toward good health and longevity!